vitelabs/go-vite/docs/api/rpc/subscribe_v2.md

     "result": "0x61d780619649fb0872e1f94a40cec713"
 }
 ```
-Poll for new events periodically by filter id
+The caller polls for new events by filter id
 ```json
 {
 	"jsonrpc": "2.0",